Sigilita/react_go_app/README.md

 * Delete a person from the "database"
 * Update a person from the "database"

-The App offers some Links to be able to perform this operations, and some routing.
+The App offers some Links to be able to perform these operations, and some routing.
 The App will also offer a checkbox that is able to maintain its state after the app is refreshed.

 There is not alot of CSS involved.
 I know that presentation is important but I though (I hope I was not mistake) that due to the knowledge and time constrains, it will be better to deliver something that is functional, so my focus was on having an application that could achieve the goals of the stackeholders.